mdditt2000/k8s-bigip-ctlr/user_guides/ingresslink-on-openshift/README.md

-# Easy F5/NGINX Integrating using OpenShift 4.11
+# Easy F5/NGINX Integration using OpenShift 4.11

 The purpose of this document is to demonstrate how easy it is to integration **F5 BIG-IP and NGINX technologies using OpenShift 4.11**.
 This guide simplifies the solution by providing examples and step by step guidance using **Operators and OVN-Kubernetes**